thomd/on-webpack/README.md

 +   import App as './App'
 ```

-you might need to tell webpack to resolve this extions in `webpack.config.js`:
+you might need to tell webpack to resolve this extensions in `webpack.config.js`:

 ```diff
 +   resolve: {